NeXus Council

 Olivier Simon

-Olivier Simon is a theoretical physicist specializing in particle phenomenology, and currently holds a Princeton Center for Theoretical Physics postdoctoral fellowship.
+Olivier Simon is a theoretical physicist specializing in particle phenomenology, and currently holds a Princeton Center for Theoretical Science postdoctoral fellowship.
 His interest is primarily in extensions to the Standard Model which predict new particles and their cosmological, astrophysical, and laboratory probes.
 He has published work on cosmologies with varying fundamental constants, probes of axions and axion-like particles, black hole superradiance, gravitational generation of dark sectors, and the cosmology of theories with multiple axion-like particles.